OIC selects Nigeria as special delegate to halt Gaza conflict

 “Any other interested countries, and the Secretary-General of both organizations to initiate immediate international action on behalf of all member states of the OIC and the Arab League to formulate an international move to halt the war in Gaza.

-At the summit, Tuggar said Nigeria stood firmly with the two states solution prescribed by the UN to help bring a stop to the Israeli, Palastinian war.
+At the summit, Tuggar said Nigeria stood firmly with the two state-solution prescribed by the UN to help bring a stop to the Israeli-Palestinian war.

 Tuggar said Nigeria was ready to work collectively to bring and end to the violence and find lasting solutions to the war.

-He said the war against the people of Gaza cannot be contemplated in the same breath of the “Just War Doctrine” and has to stop for the sake of humanity.
+He said the war against the people of Gaza cannot be contemplated in the same breath as the “Just War Doctrine” and has to stop for the sake of humanity.

 Disclaimer